 - 6.1 Project: Apply knowledge from this course by demonstrating specific instructional strategies in a classroom situation.
 Document artifacts from the capstone project in the course portfolio.
 Demonstration of knowledge includes, but is not limited to, the following activities: - a.
-Implement standards-based, subject-specific high quality instructional materials for teaching students at multiple grade levels - b.
+Using a lesson plan template to produce effective standards-based, subject-specific lesson plans for teaching students at multiple grade levels - b.
 Implementing standards-based lessons (created in this course) with small groups, using developmentally appropriate teaching strategies that promote student learning and higher order thinking skills - c.
-Selecting and using multiple types of teaching methods - d.
+Selecting and using multiple types of resources and teaching methods - d.
 Creating a classroom floor plan designed to provide equitable access and maximize learning for all students - e.
-Evaluating student levels - f.
+Evaluating student levels in order to adapt lessons for differentiated instruction - f.
 Establishing a positive classroom climate